pvieito/PythonCodable/README.md

     let fragment: String?
 }

 // 3.
-Decode the Python object to the Swift strcut using `PythonDecoder`:
+Decode the Python object as a Swift type using `PythonDecoder`:

 let parsedURL = try PythonDecoder.decode(ParsedURL.self, from: pythonParsedURL)